 A number of articles by supporters of Brexit have made reference to the WTO's Trade Facilitation Agreement (TFA), which came into force in 2017, arguing that it obliges the EU to treat the UK fairly.

-The TFA is aimed primarily at less developed countries and it seeks to encourage transparency and streamline bureaucratic procedures.
+But the TFA is aimed primarily at less developed countries and it seeks to encourage transparency and streamline bureaucratic procedures.

-It does mean the EU cannot discriminate against the UK but it does not mean the UK can expect to be treated in the same way that it is now.
+It does mean the EU cannot discriminate against the UK, but it does not mean the UK can expect to be treated in the same way that it is now.